Adding interests to pages

-- In Content editior, scroll down and enable Add interest values.
+- In the Edit Content page, enable Add interest values.

 - Click Add and provide the name of the interest that jExperience will collect when a visitor comes to the page.
 To specify a weight for the interest, add a colon followed by a numeric value, for example,

 Tennis:5.
 If you do not specify a value, jExperience assumes that the value is 1.
 You can add as many interests on a given page as necessary

 - Click Save.